 11. Raise your rates

 How do you know when it’s time to raise your rates?
-You might like to consult the tarot cards, or perhaps you’ll find the answers by reading your tea leaves, or maybe … you could use the data you’ve collected from your time tracking.
+You could use the data you’ve collected from your time tracking software.

 That’s right.
 A look at the time spent on each task, as well as the charge-out rates for your staff, and your overall profit on a job, should quickly give you an indication if you’re pricing accurately.
 If not, it’s time to crunch the numbers and make some changes!

 12. Provides additional value when selling

 If you want to sell your business, being able to provide potential buyers with your timesheet records could prove extremely valuable.
 It shows you’re running a professional operation with a reputation for accuracy, and they can see at a glance exactly what kind of output they can expect from the team.

 13. Review team performance

 When your annual performance reviews approach, it can be great to refer to data.
 You can pull numbers on individual employees and how they compare to the rest of the team.